 In most cases, these side effects should be temporary.
 And some may be easily managed, too.
 But if you have any symptoms that are ongoing or that bother you, talk with your doctor or pharmacist.
 And don’t stop using Rinvoq unless your doctor recommends it.

 Rinvoq may cause mild side effects other than the ones listed above.
-See the Rinvoq medication guide for details.
+See Rinvoq’s prescribing information for details.

 Note: After the Food and Drug Administration (FDA) approves a drug, it tracks and reviews side effects of the medication.
 If you’d like to notify the FDA about a side effect you’ve had with Rinvoq, visit MedWatch.

 Although rare, it’s possible to develop serious side effects while taking Rinvoq.
 Serious side effects that have been reported with Rinvoq include:

 - blood clots*